archfirst/angular-patterns/README.md

 - `src:` contains all the client source files including HTML, styles (in SASS format), JavaScript and images

 - `test:` contains client tests.
-This folder is intentionally kept separate from client source becuase I expect many different types of tests in this folder (unit, integration, acceptance).
+This folder is intentionally kept separate from client source because I expect many different types of tests in this folder (unit, integration, acceptance).
 On real projects, the number of test files can easily exceed the number of source files, hence I like to keep the clutter away from the real source - just my preference!

 ### Source Folder Structure